Christmas is a time of festive cheer, joy, and happiness.

 1. Father Krampus

-In Germany, children who misbehave are not merely threatened with a lump of coal in their stockings, but with stories of a demonic creature called Krampus – who’s said to kidnap all of the naughty children on December the 6th and take them away to his lair.
+In Germany, children who misbehave are not merely threatened with a lump of coal in their stockings, but with stories of a demonic creature called Krampus – who are said to kidnap all of the naughty children on December the 6th and take them away to his lair.

 2. The burning goat